nmwsharp/potpourri3d/README.md

 #### Local Triangulation

 Construct a _local triangulation_ of a point cloud, a surface-like set of triangles amongst the points in the cloud.
 This is _not_ a nice connected/watertight mesh, instead it is a crazy soup, which is a union of sets of triangles computed independently around each point.
-These triangles _are_ suitable for running many geometric algorithms on, such as approximating surface properties of the point cloud, or evaluating physical and geometric energies, or building Laplace matrices.
+These triangles _are_ suitable for running many geometric algorithms on, such as approximating surface properties of the point cloud, evaluating physical and geometric energies, or building Laplace matrices.
+See "A Laplacian for Nonmanifold Triangle Meshes", Sharp & Crane 2020, Sec 5.7 for details.

 - `PointCloudLocalTriangulation(P, with_degeneracy_heuristic=True)`
   - `PointCloudLocalTriangulation.get_local_triangulation()` returns a `[V,M,3]` integer numpy array, holding indices of vertices which form the triangulation.
 Each `[i,:,:]` holds the local triangles about vertex `i`. `M` is the max number of neighbors in any local triangulation.
 For vertices with fewer neighbors, the trailing rows hold `-1`.